Edna St. Vincent Millay: Pulitzer Prize, marriage, and purchase of Steepletop

 In January 1921, Millay traveled to Paris, where she met and befriended the sculptors Thelma Wood and Constantin Brâncuși, photographer Man Ray, had affairs with journalists George Slocombe and John Carter, and became pregnant by a man named Daubigny.
-She secured a marriage license but instead returned to New England where her mother Cora helped induce an abortion with alkanet, as recommended in her old copy of Culpeper's Complete Herbal.
+She secured a marriage license but instead went to Dorset in England where her mother Cora helped induce an abortion with alkanet, as recommended in her old copy of Culpeper's Complete Herbal.
 Possibly as a result, Millay was frequently ill and weak for much of the next four years.

-Millay won the Pulitzer Prize for Poetry in 1923 for "The Ballad of the Harp-Weaver."
+Millay won the Pulitzer Prize for Poetry in 1923 for "The Ballad of the Harp-Weaver".
 She was the first woman to win the poetry prize, though two women (Sara Teasdale in 1918 and Margaret Widdemer in 1919) won special prizes for their poetry prior to the establishment of the award.
-In 1924, literary critic Harriet Monroe labeled Millay “the greatest woman poet since Sappho."
+In 1924, literary critic Harriet Monroe labeled Millay "the greatest woman poet since Sappho."

 After experiencing his remarkable attention to her during her illness, she married 43-year-old Eugen Jan Boissevain in 1923.
 Boissevain was the widower of labor lawyer and war correspondent Inez Milholland, a political icon Millay had met during her time at Vassar.
 A self-proclaimed feminist, Boissevain supported Millay's career and took primary care of domestic responsibilities.
 Both Millay and Boissevain had other lovers throughout their 26-year marriage.
 For Millay, one such significant relationship was with the poet George Dillon, a student 14 years her junior, whom she met in 1928 at one of her readings at the University of Chicago.
 Their relationship inspired the sonnets in the collection Fatal Interview, which she published in 1931.